iGemTau2020/Staubility_Enhancer/linker module/readme.md

 •	Linkers.csv (downloaded from https://www.ibi.vu.nl/programs/linkerdbwww/)

-**Output: 10 options for best fusion linkers / 4 options for best 2A linkers (with descending order) based on the following principles:
+**Output: 10 options for best fusion linkers / 4 options for best 2A linkers (in descending order) based on the following principles:
 2A linkers**

 2A linkers: